 If there are any Special Accommodations needed, please fill out the Special Accommodations Form, at least two days before your testing day.
 We can provide additional testing time or enlarge the text on the computer screen.

-Students may use either a basic calculator or the calculator that is in the test window, but the computer’s calculator, graphing calculators, smartphones or smartwatches are not permitted.
-You may choose to allow the use of scratch paper, but these must be turned in to the Proctor at the completion of the test.
+Students may use either a basic calculator or the calculator that is in the test window.
+You may choose to allow the use of scratch paper.

 One of the most common problems is that the testing portal website is blocked by your school’s firewall.
 Please check with your IT department BEFORE testing begins to allow port 80 and port 443 for https://answerwrite.com to pass through to the location where testing will occur.